-Aegean Adventure Greek Islands Turkey Cruise on the east Mediterranean visiting 3 Greek islands, 2 cities in Turkey and 2 cities in Greece.
+Aegean Adventure Greek Islands Turkey Cruise on the east Mediterranean visiting 1 Greek island, 1 city in Turkey and 3 cities in Greece.

 8 Days full of history, culture, crystal clear waters, plenty of places and onboard entertainment combined with the fine Mediterranean and Greek food with unlimited drinks and three shore excursions included.

 Enjoy this cruise and promise yourself to come back and visit these places for a longer time!

 |Saturday||Piraeus (Athens), Greece||15:00|

 Aegean Adventure Greek Islands cruise starts at Piraeus (Athens) port.
 Embarkation starts at 13:00.
 Our cruise ship will leave the port of Piraeus at 15:00 for 8 full days of fun and experiences.
 We go along the Athens Riviera in the Saronic Gulf to the south end of Attica passing close to the Temple of Poseidon in Cape Sounion.
 This afternoon is a good opportunity to get around and know your ship and the services we provide.

 Tonight relax on the great lounges and enjoy the entertainment on board the cruise ship